What are Scales and How Can They Help Us Learn About Keys?

 In the first article of this series, we looked at the beginning of Mozart’s Sonata No. 16 in C major, K. 545.
 In that example there is a section in which the right hand must navigate a sweeping string of 16th note scales.

-Similarly, once we have enough of a familiarity with scales, their presence, even when hidden within a phrase or line, can make the music more decipherable (especially when we can later couple that familiarity with a knowledge of keys).
+Similarly, once we have enough of a familiarity with scales, their presence (even when hidden within a phrase or line) can make the music more decipherable.
 Take this next example, the famed Prelude No. 3 in C# Major from Bach’s Well-Tempered Clavier, Book 1:

 Kinda scary looking, right?
 I mean, seriously, how many sharps are in that key signature?… Certainly it seems improbable that such an effort-intensive looking manuscript could be associated with such an effortless and effervescent sounding piece of music.
 But that’s Bach for you!

-While this is certainly not what we might consider an easy piece of music (easy in the “Twinkle, Twinkle, Little Star” sense, that is), it becomes instantly more easy to interpret once we apply some knowledge of scale identity, and, perhaps more importantly, a bit of understanding of the concept of tonic.
+While this is certainly not what we might consider an easy piece of music (easy in the “Twinkle, Twinkle, Little Star” sense, that is), it becomes much more easy to interpret once we apply some knowledge of scales, and perhaps more importantly, a bit of understanding of the concept of tonic.
 This brings us to our final point for this article.

-On the most basic level, the tonic is the first note (the ‘1’, or ‘Do’ note) of the seven-note scale that we most frequently encounter in the Western music that we play and hear.
+On the most basic level, the tonic is the first note (the ‘1’, or ‘Do’ note) of the seven-note scale that we most frequently encounter in the Western music.
 The term is derived from the analytical practices of Western tonal theory, which we will touch on throughout this series.
-Fortunately, the meaning and value of the concept of the tonic is something that we can access without delving into those murky theoretical waters, which is good, as it’s one of the more important and useful concepts in musical thinking.
+Fortunately, the meaning and value of the tonic is something that we can access without delving into those murky theoretical waters, which is good, as it’s one of the more important and useful concepts in musical thinking.

-The tonic is the ‘home-note,’ the hand that launches the yo-yo, the ground beyond which the sun rises and falls… Whatever your preference of metaphor, it’s important to consider that the concept of the tonic is, first and foremost, a phenomenon derived from Western classical music that is based on a musical feeling, rather than a theory.
-We interpret this feeling analytically later, but that feeling, that genuine musical sense of the tonic as the place from which we came from and to which we will return, is undoubtedly the most important piece of knowledge to absorb from all of this.
+The tonic is the ‘home-note,’ the hand that launches the yo-yo, the ground beyond which the sun rises and falls… Whatever your preferred metaphor, it’s important to consider that the concept of the tonic is, first and foremost, a phenomenon derived from Western classical music based on a musical feeling, rather than a theory.
+We interpret this feeling analytically later, but for now think of the tonic as the feeling of home, the place that we start from at the beginning of a piece, and return to at the end.

 Have you ever wondered why certain parts of music are more ‘satisfying’ than others?
 Why cadences can be so relieving?
 Why the chorus of a pop song is so good?
 Why the music of Schoenberg and Webern and Stockhausen is so…work intensive to listen to?
 It all comes back to our primal need for the return to the ‘home-note,’ to the tonic.
 It is, of course, plenty more complicated than that, and yet, in many ways, not really…